orsonteodoro/gcf2/README.md

 ### Checking for early CFI violations and missing symbols

-This does a simple --help check.
+This does a simple --help and --version check.
 Add any potentially dangerous commands in the exclude list.

 IMPORTANT:  Before running the script, save your work.
 You may need to run this outside of X to prevent crash with X.